Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Method

-The final stage of Multimodal DeepResearcher is responsible for the actual generation of the multimodal report with interleaved textual content and visualizations.
+The final stage of Multimodal DeepResearcher is to generate the multimodal report with interleaved textual content and visualizations.
 The report is generated with outputs of previous stages, i.e., learnings $L$, exemplar textual reports $\tilde{R}$, outline $O$ and visualization style guide $G$.

-Multimodal DeepResearcher first prompts the LLM to generate a textual report with {\designname} (\designabbr) defined in Section~\ref{sec:transform} as a placeholder for the underlying visualization chart to be generated.
+Multimodal DeepResearcher first prompts the LLM to generate a textual report with Formal Description of Visualization (FDV) as a placeholder for the underlying visualization chart to be generated.
 The format of this textual report is expected to be the same as those in textual exemplar reports used for in-context learning.
-Then, Multimodal DeepResearcher extracts all occurrences of {\designabbr}s, and prompts the LLM to implement the design via coding.
-Since visualizations represented by FDV have extensive flexibility, which may exceed the expressive capabilities of typical declarative visualization libraries \cite{Declarative} (e.g., matplotlib), we directed the LLMs to utilize D3 \footnote{\url{https://d3js.org}}, the most widely used imperative visualization programming library based on JavaScript and HTML, to implement the target visualization designs.
+Then, Multimodal DeepResearcher extracts all occurrences of FDVs, and prompts the LLM to implement the design via coding.
+Since visualizations represented by FDV have extensive flexibility, which may exceed the expressive capabilities of typical declarative visualization libraries \cite{Declarative} (e.g., matplotlib), we directed the LLMs to utilize D3.js, the most widely used imperative visualization programming to implement the target visualization designs.

-To further improve the quality of visualizations generated, Multimodal DeepResearcher includes an actor-critic mechanism to revise the code for generating the visualization charts motivated by recent advancements of agents~\cite{matplotagent}.
-In this scenario, the actor is the LLM $M_t$ responsible for generating the code, and the critic feedback comes from both the console and a critic model.
+To further improve the quality of visualizations generated, we include an actor-critic mechanism to revise and refine the code for generating the charts motivated by recent advancements of agents~\cite{matplotagent}.
+In this scenario, the actor is the LLM $M_t$ that generates code for chart, and feedback comes from both console and a critic model.

-Console feedback is collected using chrome developer tools\footnote{\url{https://developer.chrome.com/docs/devtools}} provided as Python package to simulate a browser.
-It first collects console messages that may contain errors during the loading of visualizations.
-After all elements are loaded, it takes a screenshot to obtain the visualization chart.
+Console feedback is collected using chrome developer tool provided as Python package.
+It first tries to load each visualization, collecting all console message with errors or warnings during loading.
+After all elements are loaded, it takes a screenshot to obtain the visualization chart rendered.